infor-design/enterprise-wc/src/components/ids-data-grid/README.md

 - `rowdeselected` Fires for each row that is deselected.
 - `rowactivated` Fires for each row that is activated.
 - `rowdeactivated` Fires for each row that is deactivated.
-- `clientfiltered` Fires after filter conditions are changed.
-Only fires when `disableClientFilter: true`.
 - `filtered` Fires after a filter action occurs, clear or apply filter condition.
 - `filteroperatorchanged` Fires once a filter operator changed.
 - `filterrowopened` Fires after the filter row is opened by the user.